9. Minerals: A Complete Guide to Types, Functions, and Deficiency Diseases

 Minerals are inorganic nutrients required by the human body in small amounts to maintain normal physiological functions.
-They are essential for growth, bone strength, nerve function, fluid balance, enzyme activity and overall health.
+They are essential for growth, bone strength, nerve function, fluid balance, enzyme activity, and overall health.
 Since the body cannot synthesize minerals, they must be obtained from food.

 1. Major Minerals (Macrominerals)

 Required in larger amounts (more than 100 mg/day).
+These minerals are essential for maintaining structural integrity, fluid balance, and nerve function.

 • Calcium